 What does this mean to you?
 Well, you’ll no doubt get more traffic to your website.
 So when someone Google’s the phrase (for example): “Giving to the Homeless During the Holidays”, instead of coming up on some secondary (organic) results listing, you can float to the top where the paid Google Ads are.
 More visits to your website means more immediate donations, or more sign-ups to your mailing list—thus resulting in more long-term stakeholders to your organization.

 Who can apply?
-Ad Grants if for select non-institutional 501(c)(3) nonprofits.
+Most nonprofits.
+Ad Grants is for select non-institutional 501(c)(3) nonprofits.
 However, the following type of organizations are not eligible: government entities, hospitals & medical groups, schools, childcare centers, academic institutions and universities.

 Here are the basics to understand: